MariaTsantaki/FASMA-synthesis/README.md

 A list of basic packages will be installed automatically with pip (see requirements.txt).
 FASMA assumes MOOG is already installed.
 The installation instructions of MOOG are [here](http://www.as.utexas.edu/~chris/moog.html).
 FASMA runs with python 3.

+NOTE: For MAC users, the [Xcode](https://stackoverflow.com/questions/52522565/git-is-not-working-after-macos-update-xcrun-error-invalid-active-developer-pa) Command-line may need to be updated.

 # Usage
 FASMA is so easy.
 You can run FASMA 1) either with the GUI (using the [gooey](https://github.com/chriskiehl/Gooey) package) or 2) from the terminal.